Examples of Payroll Journal Entries For Salaries

 Some withholdings and the employer portion of FICA were remitted on payday; others are not due until a later date.
 Some withholdings, such as health insurance, were recorded as reductions of the company's expenses in Salaried Payroll Entry #1.
 We will assume the amounts in the following Payroll Entry #4 were remitted on payday.

-Salaried Payroll Entry #4: To record the remittance of some of the payroll withholdings and company matching pertaining to the salaried employees during the work period of Dec.
+Salaried Payroll Entry #4: To record the remittance of some of the payroll withholdings and company matching that pertain to the salaried employees during the work period of Dec.
 15-31.

 Take Our Practice Quiz